There is only an audio soundtrack in the background of this video.

 An extensive network of protected areas is in place to ensure these ecosystems, along with their natural and cultural values, are conserved into the future.

-The protected area system includes a mix of State-owned and managed protected areas, Indigenous-owned national parks jointly managed by Traditional Owners and Queensland Parks and Wildlife Service, and privately owned and managed nature refuges including those owned and managed by Indigenous peoples.
+The protected area system includes a mix of State-owned and managed protected areas, Indigenous-owned national parks jointly managed by Traditional Owners and Queensland Parks and Wildlife Service, and privately owned and managed special wildlife reserves and nature refuges, including those owned and managed by Indigenous peoples.

 The conservation of nature is the primary purpose of Queensland’s protected areas, however their value extends well beyond this to include many other environmental, economic, cultural, social and health benefits.

-In 2022, the Queensland Government invested $262.5 million to expand and manage Queensland’s protected areas.
+In 2022, the Queensland Government invested $262.5 million to expand and manage Queensland’s State-owned protected areas

 Queensland’s Protected Area Strategy 2020–2030 (PDF, 5.6MB) provides a pathway to grow our protected area system and transform the way protected areas are managed—providing real benefits to all Queenslanders including First Nations peoples, and putting Queensland at the forefront of conservation innovation across the globe.